gongzhimin/Membership-Inference-Attack-in-Federated-Learning/report/The-report-of-passive-attack.md

 >
 > When the attacker isolates the target participant, then **the target participant’s model does not get aggregated with the parameters of other parties**.
 As a result, it stores more information about its training dataset in the model.
 Thus, simply isolating the training of a target model significantly increases the attack accuracy.

-The trick in isolating attack is to leave the target participant in the state of stand-alone: block the downloading of global parameters, but local parameters can be uploaded normally.
+The trick in isolating attack is to leave the target participant in the state of stand-alone: the attacker pretends local parameters (uploaded by target participant) as global parameters, and then dispatches **the fake global parameters** to target participant.

 Besides, only a global attacker can carry out isolating attacks in this setting.
-And this strategy tends to overfit the target participant, when the amount of data the participant has is insufficient.
+And this strategy tends to overfit the target participant, when the amount of data available to the target participant is insufficient.

 ##### cid: 1 in fed-epoch: 2